China-Russia Dashboard: Facts and figures on a special relationship

 China has become a key market for Russian fossil fuel exports

 Russia’s energy exports to China form the backbone of their bilateral trade, steadily increasing in both value and volume.
 After 2022, China’s market acted as a safety net, allowing Russia to redirect fossil fuel exports from the West.
-However, the slowing growth rate in 2024 highlights political and economic constraints on further expansion.
-Additionally, the value of these exports remains highly dependent on global energy prices.
+However, the substantial decline in their value since 2024 – especially in the case of oil flow – shows how highly dependent this trade is on global energy prices, highlighting the constraints on further expansion.

 Fossil fuels are the backbone of Russia’s exports to China